tanny411/tanny411.github.io/_posts/2020-12-01-Getting-Started-With-Outreachy.md

 Hi, I am Aisha Khatun.
 I am a machine learning and data science enthusiast and thrilled to have been selected as an [Outreachy intern](https://www.outreachy.org/alums/) for the December 2020 cohort!

 This time 1,952 initial came in, 650 applicants were approved to participate in the contribution period.
 There were 83 internship projects to choose from!
-255 applicants recorded making a contribution and 54 applicants were accepted as Outreachy interns.
+255 applicants contributed to various projects and 54 applicants were accepted as Outreachy interns.
 I was one of them!

 In this blog, I want to share my journey into getting accepted as an intern in Outreachy where I will be working with Wikimedia foundation on the Wikipedia abstract project.
 I will share more about my work in a later post, but for now, I wanted to highlight what this internship entails and how you can get it too!